-ii) religion or belief (e.g. the interpretation of what is a 'religion' for the purposes of freedom of religion)?
+ii) religion or belief (e.g. the interpretation of what is a 'religion' for the purposes of freedom of religion, or what is a "disability" sometimes defined only in social security legislation)?

-Law on the Legal Position of the Church, Communities of Faith and Religious Groups32 does not define a religion, however provides a definition of "church, communities of faith and religious groups" altogether, defining these three as voluntary communities of natural persons connected by the same religious determination without defining which is what or even what the difference between them is.
+Law on the Legal Position of the Church, Communities of Faith and Religious Groups42 does not define a religion, however provides a definition of "church, communities of faith and religious groups" altogether, defining these three as voluntary communities of natural persons connected by the same religious determination without defining which is what or even what the difference between them is.
 It also defines freedom of belief, thought and consciousness, as a right belonging to every individual that includes freedom to manifest one's own religion or belief, as an individual or with others, publicly or privately.